 This article has a listing of terms often specifically associated with stainless steels, their processing and use.
-Terms listed include, active, annealing, austenite, austenitising, bright annealing, cathodic protection, chlorides (halides), cold and hot working, corrosion, creep, deep drawing, duplex, fatigue (endurance),ferrite, martensite, normalizing, passive, passivation, permeability, pH, pickling, pinch pass, pitting, precipitation hardening, scaling temperature, sensitisation, stabilisation, stress relieving, stretch forming and tempering
+Terms listed include, active, annealing, austenite, austenitising, bright annealing, cathodic protection, chlorides, (halides), cold and hot working, corrosion, creep, deep drawing, duplex, fatigue, (endurance), ferrite, martensite, normalising, passive, passivation, permeability, pH, pickling, pinch pass, pitting, precipitation hardening, scaling temperature, sensitisation, stabilisation, stress relieving, stretch forming and tempering

 Appropriate grade selection is a balance between attaining adequate corrosion resistance, whilst minimising cost.
 Useful aids to material selection include the Outokumpu Stainless Corrosion Handbook and the Nickel Institute’s Crevice Corrosion Engineering Guide.

 The corrosion resistance of stainless steel arises from a passive, chromium-rich, oxide film that forms naturally on the surface of the steel.
-Although extremely thin at 1-5 nanometres (i.e. 1-5 x 10-9 metres) thick, this protective film is strongly adherent, and chemically stable (i.e. passive) under conditions which provide sufficient oxygen to the surface.
+Although extremely thin at 1-5 nanometres, (i.e. 1-5 x 10-9 metres), thick, this protective film is strongly adherent, and chemically stable (i.e. passive) under conditions which provide sufficient oxygen to the surface.
 The affects of alloying elements nickel, molybdenum and nitrogen on localised forms of corrosion attack is discussed.
-The mechanisms include crevice corrosion, pitting corrosion, Intercystalline (or intergranular) corrosion (ICC), stress corrosion cracking (SCC) and galvanic (bi-metallic) corrosion and are often associated with chlorides or acid conditions.
+The mechanisms include crevice corrosion, pitting corrosion, Intercrystalline, (or intergranular), corrosion, (ICC), stress corrosion cracking, (SCC) and galvanic, (bi-metallic), corrosion, and are often associated with chlorides or acid conditions.